 When using an airbrush, the force of the air coming out of the brush can blow small items off the bench.
 My way around that is to use double-sided tape to hold the piece in place, in this case it’s the loader’s hatch because I need to paint the pad on the underside of the hatch:

 The blue masking tape works very well if I’m painting a room.
 IT ABSOLUTELY SUCKS FOR MODELING!
 To paint the rubber sections of the tracks (rubber black again), I had to mask off everything else.
 Well.
 There are about five hours invested in just getting the intercoursing tracks masked.
 No, I didn’t think it was particularly complex to mask because it shouldn’t be.
 However…the fornicating, sodomizing, tape refused to stick to anything other than what I did not want it to stick to.
-I spend hours pressing the tape back down.
+I spent hours pressing the tape back down.
 Hours.
 And even then, once I had the track paint mixed, again I had to press the tape back down.
 But I persevered and got them painted:

 For all the difficulties and problems I encountered in this build, right now is the biggest problem.
 Leaving things alone until the paint cures!
 Because with a few minor exceptions (machine gun barrels, for example), the next step is to assemble all the parts: